m-wojnar/reinforced-lib/docs/source/getting_started.rst

         action = rlib.sample(**env_state)
         env_state, reward, done, info = env.step(action)

 We can now define the training loop.
-The boolen ``terminated`` flag controls when to stop training the agent.
+The boolean ``terminated`` flag controls when to stop training the agent.
-Inside the loop, we call the ``rlib.sample()`` method which passes the environment observations to the agent, updates agent's internal state and returns an action proposed by the agent's policy.
-We apply the returned action in the environment to get it's altered state, reward, information whether this state is terminal, and some additional info.
+Inside the loop, we call the ``rlib.sample()`` method which passes the environment observations to the agent, updates the agent's internal state and returns an action proposed by the agent's policy.
+We apply the returned action in the environment to get its altered state, reward, information whether this state is terminal, and some additional info.

 Logging
 -------